 To be eligible to take an Honors course, you must have completed all prerequisites for that course and meet ONE of the criteria listed below.

-- Document a cumulative GPA of at least 3.5 at the last academic institution attended (high school, college or university) OR
+- Document a cumulative GPA of at least 3.5 at the last academic institution attended; OR

 If you do not meet any of the above requirements, you may be given permission to take an Honors course based on a recommendation by the Honors Chair, Honors Counselor, or instructor teaching the requested Honors course(s).
 This recommendation may indicate your life experience, special aptitude, or interest that indicates potential for success in this course(s).